-As the world struggled to emerge from the World War, this period of cinema history saw a splash of colorful, energetic films come out of Hollywood—especially wonderful musicals.
-“An American in Paris” was the first musical ever to win an Oscar, with Gene Kelly and the movies revolutionizing the staging of dance.
+As the world struggled to emerge from the World War, this period of cinema history saw a splash of colourful, energetic films come out of Hollywood—especially wonderful musicals.
+“An American in Paris” was the first musical ever to win an Oscar, with Gene Kelly and the movies revolutionising the staging of dance.
 At the same time, however, Hollywood started seeing a steady decline in ticket sales.
-Anti-trust decrees broke the power of the big studios, while the McCarthy era and the Cold War red scare brought both shame and menace to Hollywood, with the blacklisting of movie-makers said to be communists and less than ethical methods to control labor unrest.
-No wonder then that a new genre emerged — the film noir, reflecting a darker, more pessimistic vision of the world that nevertheless resulted in great art.
+Anti-trust decrees broke the power of the big studios, while the McCarthy era and the Cold War Red Scare brought both shame and menace to Hollywood, with the blacklisting of movie-makers said to be communists and less than ethical methods to control labour unrest.
+No wonder then that a new genre emerged — the film noir — reflecting a darker, more pessimistic vision of the world that nevertheless resulted in great art.
 “Citizen Kane”, created by Orson Welles, for example, is to this day considered one of the best movies ever made.

-This documentary was awarded a Silver Worldmedal in International Radio Programming at the New York Festivals.
+This documentary was awarded a silver medal in International Radio Programming at the New York Radio Festivals.